jules2689/trudeau/docs/2020-04-21/post_news.md

 The time that more and more Canadians are calling on you to provide more services for them, we will support you so that you can meet that request, so that you can answer that call.
 As the Prime Minister said, we have your back.
 That is why the Prime Minister announced that we are providing $350 million to support in emergency fashion to help charities and non-profit organizations adapt their frontline services to vulnerablecanadians during COVID-19.[speaking french][voice of interpreter] that's why the Prime Minister announced up to $350 million in emergency funding for charity organizations and non-profit organizations.
-These organizations are providing help to Canadians during COVID-19.[end of translation] like the united way, the canadian red cross and community foundations of Canada, to ensure charities and non-profit organizations from across the country are ableto provide much needed support to vulnerable Canadians. and they will be able to do thisby flowing the money quickly to everyone, including local community-based organizations that have the relationships thatknow the people in their communities who need these services immediately.
+These organizations are providing help to Canadians during COVID-19.[end of translation] like the United Way, the canadian red cross and community foundations of Canada, to ensure charities and non-profit organizations from across the country are ableto provide much needed support to vulnerable Canadians. and they will be able to do thisby flowing the money quickly to everyone, including local community-based organizations that have the relationships thatknow the people in their communities who need these services immediately.
 This money will help groups likethose in eastern Ontario that are working to provide meals to those who cannot leave their homes.
 Who are not able to do that.